mdn/content/files/en-us/learn/tools_and_testing/understanding_client-side_tools/package_management/index.md

 A simple example of a useful dependency that your project might need is some code to calculate relative dates as human-readable text.
 You could certainly code this yourself, but there's a strong chance that someone else has already solved this problem — why waste time reinventing the wheel?
 Moreover, a reliable third-party dependency will likely have been tested in a lot of different situations, making it more robust and cross-browser compatible than your own solution.

-A project dependency can be an entire JavaScript library or framework — such as React or Vue — or a very small utility like our human-readable date library, or it can be a command line tool such as Prettier or eslint, which we talked about in previous articles.
+A project dependency can be an entire JavaScript library or framework — such as React or Vue — or a very small utility like our human-readable date library, or it can be a command line tool such as Prettier or ESLint, which we talked about in previous articles.

 Without modern build tools, dependencies like this might be included in your project using a simple [`<script>`](/en-US/docs/Web/HTML/Element/script) element, but this might not work right out of the box and you will likely need some modern tooling to bundle your code and dependencies together when they are released on the web.
 A bundle is the term that's generally used to refer to a single file on your web server that contains all the JavaScript for your software — typically compressed as much as possible to help reduce the time it takes to get your software downloaded and displayed in your visitors' browser.